coq/coq/doc/sphinx/addendum/micromega.rst

    use the Simplex method for solving linear goals.
 If it is not set, the decision procedures are using Fourier elimination.

+.. opt:: Dump Arith

+   This option (unset by default) may be set to a file path where debug info will be written.

 .. cmd:: Show Lia Profile

    This command prints some statistics about the amount of pivoting